Geffreyvanderbos/geffre/src/note/unlinked-notes-in-obsidian.md

 Replace the "YOURFOLDERHERE" with the folder where you want to search.

 Tip: AND is not a supported search operator.
-A space is already the AND operator.
+A space is the AND operator.

-Also works on Canvas with the inline search query.
+A nice extra: it works on Canvas with the inline search.

 ```query
 path:"02 Notes" -/\[\[[a-zA-Z0-9 \-\|\.,]+\]\]/